-With Applitools Eyes automated visual testing solution, WalkMe substantially increased coverage, improved the amount of regression bugs caught prior to release, and saved valuable time for all teams involved.
+With Applitools Eyes automated visual UI testing solution, WalkMe substantially increased coverage, improved the amount of regression bugs caught prior to release, and saved valuable time for all teams involved.

 The smart visual validation enabled them to test graphical elements that could not be tested in any other means, hours of manual testing hours were optimized, and the cloud-based dashboard with visual logs allowed for quick cross-department iteration for failed tests.